EUCLID-code/EUCLID-code.github.io/README.md

 Full-field displacement and global reaction force data are used to discover plastic yield surfaces and hardening laws as closed-form mathematical formulas (see Animation 1).
 The codes and data are publically available on <a href="https://github.com/EUCLID-code/EUCLID-plasticity" target="_blank">GitHub</a> (see Ref.
 5.) and the <a href="https://www.research-collection.ethz.ch/handle/20.500.11850/534002" target="_blank">ETH Research Collection</a> (see Ref.
 6.), respectively.
 The documentation of the elasto-plasticity code and an example can be found <a href="https://EUCLID-code.github.io/EUCLID-plasticity/mkdocs/site" target="_blank">here</a>.
+An extention to non-associated pressure-sensitive plasticity is presented in Ref.
+18.

 <img src="/img/yield_surface_evolution.gif" alt="Yield Surface Evolution" width="400"/>